TyrantLucifer/Awesome-one-click-shell/README.md

 # Awesome-one-click-shell
-♥ The set of awesome one click shell
+:rainbow: The set of awesome one click shell